leapdao/docs/docs/validators/general.md

 **Inflation Cap** - Maximum yearly grow of total tokens supply assuming every period in a year will receive maximum block reward.

-# Network Architekture

-## LeapDAO Proof of Stake
+## Proof of Stake

-The staking Validators in the Leap Network have to secure their Validator spot through a Slot Auction.
-This means they bet on a empty Slot with Leap token to become the Validator of this slot.
-When a Validator owns a Slot it is designated as active.
-A Validator keeps that Slot as long as he doesn’t get slashed, which means he makes a mistake like haven’t been online, used a old software or hasn’t enough ETH to pay the transaction fee.
-The second possible case to los the Slot is when another Validator is betting on this Slot.
-When it happens the Slot status changes to Auctioned, which means both Validator betting on the Slot till the highest bet wins.
-This staking of Leap tokens guarantees that the best Validators run the system which leads to a secure and fast network.
-It also solves the “nothing-at-stake” problem due to the fact that multiple staking becomes very expensive for an Validator
+The staking validators in the Leap Network have to secure their validator spot through a slot auction.
+This means they bet on a empty slot with Leap token to become the validator of this slot.
+When a validator owns a slot it is designated as active and can submit periods to the network.

+A Validator keeps a slot as long as it's stake isn't outbit by another validator.
+When outbidding occruns the slot status changes to auctioned.
+Both validator can continue betting on the slot for one epoch, after which the validator with the highest bet is activated.
+Validators are likely to be outbid when their stake is slashed.

+Slashing happens when validators make a mistake like not beeing online, use an outdated software or don't maintain enough ETH to pay the transaction fee.
+This staking of Leap tokens guarantees that slots are allocated to the most suited validators, resulting in a secure and fast network.

-When a Validator has a Slot they have to stay online and submit per epoch one Block.
-The order of the Block submission is chosen randomly every epoch.
-After the submission of a Block the Validator get their reward.
+When a Validator has a slot they have to stay online and submit one period per epoch.
+The order of the period submission is chosen randomly every epoch.
+After the submission of multiple epochs a validator can request payout for period rewards.

-# Leap Network Roadmap
+## Leap Network Roadmap

-The Leap Network is currently a single operator plasma and has the goal to become a Token staked Plasma chain.
-For a smooth transition of the Leap Network, our community created a road map to grow out of the single operator plasma to a multi operator plasma in the test net and end in the token staked live net.
-The Roadmap has 3 Milestones:
+The Leap Network currently operates in a single-operator setup and has the goal to become a token-staked multi-operator network.
+For a smooth transition of the network, a 3-steps roadmap has been proposed:

-1. **Subsidy (DAI)** - Incentivisation of team members and bounty hunters through bounties to launch a Validator.

-2. **Game of Stake** - An Staking game to secure a Validator Spot on the testnet

-3. **Validator OfferinG** - Offering Validators Leap tokens to participate in an continuously ongoing staking auction for a Validator slot.

 ![Roadmap](/img/val-img3.jpg "Roadmap")

+1. **Testnet - Stage 1** - Incentivisation of new testnet validator through bounties.

+2. **Testnet - Stage 2** - A period of gamified rewards to educate validators and compete on the testnet.

+3. **Mainnet - Launch** - The best validators of the testnet receive genesis slots on the token-staked multi-operator network running on the mainnet.